ASalazar46/PythonPlayground/Proj5 - DataStructures/README.md

 Dictionary - A mapping of hashable objects to arbitrary objects, or key:value pairs.
 It is one of the built-in data structures in Python.
 Keys should be hashable, or immutable in nature, like strings.
 Keys can be numbers, much like indices in an array/list.
 Values can be any data type.
 Dictionaries are ordered, and cannot contain duplicate items.

 Tuple - A collection of data, and one of the built-in data structures.
+Like lists, tuples are sequence data types.
 Tuples are immutable once created; values initialized cannot be changed unless you make a new tuple with different values.
 Tuples can contain any data type and can have duplicate value.
 However, to use tuples as keys in a dictionary, values in the tuple must be immutable.

-~~List is a collection which is ordered and changeable.
-Allows duplicate members.
-Tuple is a collection which is ordered and unchangeable.
-Allows duplicate members.
-Set is a collection which is unordered, unchangeable, and unindexed.
-No duplicate members.
-Dictionary is a collection which is ordered and changeable.
-No duplicate members.~~
+Set - Sets are their own type of data structure, and a part of the built-in data structures.
+Sets have two variants: normal sets and frozen sets.
+Normal sets (referred to as just sets) are mutable, and frozen sets are immutable.
+Both set variants are unordered.
+Sets cannot have duplicate items.
+Only frozen sets are usable for dictionary keys.